vektor8891/notes/_posts/2014-1-1-william-lane-craig-defenders.md

    3. some say Christ in preincarnate state -&gt; don’t think so
 5. new heavens and a new Earth will be corporeal existence

-### 12.Practical Application of God's Incorporeality - God's Omniscience
+### 12. Practical Application of God's Incorporeality - God's Omniscience

 1. application of God’s incorporeality:
    1. _that which is ultimate is not material_